M. v. S.F.

 M.V. v.
 T.D.

 M.V. was involved in a serious motor vehicle accident in which he was at fault.
 He sustained severe injuries and was dealing with his Insurance Company by himself for years.
-After being presented with an offer to settle his case for $100,000.00 from his Insurance Company he thought twice and called BL Law to make sure he wasn’t missing anything.
-The case was taken over by BL Law and was litigated resulting in a settlement of $1.2 million.
+After being presented with an offer to settle his case for $100,000.00 from his Insurance Company he thought twice and called LEONE Law to make sure he wasn’t missing anything.
+The case was taken over by LEONE Law and was litigated resulting in a settlement of $1.2 million.

 L.B. v.
 I.I. et al.

 L.B.
 Was involved in a serious high speed collision.
 He was knocked unconscious and suffered fractures to his upper body including his collar bone.
 L.B. lived in a rural area and access to health care was challenging.
-BL Law`s team put in place a health care team which accommodated his location.
+LEONE Law`s team put in place a health care team which accommodated his location.
 He made great strides in his recovery.
 His case was settled within two years for over $2 million.

 B. v.
 P.C.